 Another type of apathy

-For example, many people who hire me have never had expert marketing help before.
+For example, many business owners who hire me have never had expert marketing help before.
 So, they’re not switching to me from another provider.
-They hire me, rather than continue to rely on ineffective, DIY marketing and lousy results.
+They hire me, rather than continue to dabble with ineffective, DIY marketing and suffer lousy results.
 They switch from apathy (with the status quo) to action.

-And it’s still vitally important to make that switch from apathy as frictionless as possible.
+And it’s still vitally important to make their switch from apathy as frictionless as possible.
 Otherwise, the fear, risk or doubt that’s held them back will carry on doing so.

 Tip: Whenever I speak with a prospective client, I make sure they know that I look after them, personally, every step of the way.
 I call this partnering with my clients.
 It gives them great peace of mind.
 And that makes the decision to hire me massively easier for them.

-You should do something similar for your prospective clients or customers.
+You should do something very similar for your prospective clients or customers.

 Never wait for a prospective client to tell you they have doubts, before you address the subject.
 By that point, a barrier to doing business with you will have already been created.
 And you’ll find yourself facing an unnecessary uphill challenge.
 Ouch!

 Instead, take the initiative.
-Give them the peace of mind they need.
+Give them the peace of mind they need, in advance.
 Let them know there are no barriers to hiring you or buying from you.
 Get this right and you will have overcome your main competitor.
 Apathy.

 Plus, you’ll have created a major marketing advantage over competing providers, who are failing to address apathy correctly with their marketing.